vmware-labs/node-replicated-kernel/doc/src/architecture/KernelArchitecture.md

 # Kernel Architecture

-The Bespin kernel is a small, light-weight (multi-)kernel that provides a [process abstraction with virtual memory](Process.md), a [coarse-grained scheduler](Scheduler.md), as well as an [in-memory file-system](Filesystem.md).
+The NRK kernel is a small, light-weight (multi-)kernel that provides a [process abstraction with virtual memory](Process.md), a [coarse-grained scheduler](Scheduler.md), as well as an [in-memory file-system](Filesystem.md).